5afe/safe-react-components/README.md

 This repository contains a set of React components written in typescript.

-These components are being used to build [Safe-multisig](https://github.com/gnosis/safe-react) app.
+These components are being used to build the [Safe Multisig](https://github.com/gnosis/safe-react) web and desktop app.

-As Safe-multisig allows to integrate third party applications, Gnosis team recommends to build these apps using this components to get the following benefits:
+As Safe Multisig allows to integrate third party applications ("Safe Apps"), these components can also be used to build Safe Apps with the following benefits:

-- Same style as the one used Safe-multisig.
-Making third-party apps looks native.
+- **Native feel:** Build your Safe Apps with a similar style as the one used Safe-multisig.
+This makes your Safe Apps feel almost like a native feature of the Safe Multisig.
-- As the space used to render third-party apps is reduced, most of the components will be optimized to render properly in different resolutions.
+- **Responsive:** Most of the components will are optimized to render properly in different resolutions.
-- Blockchain oriented: Some components will allow you to solve common problems like, inputs for ETH addresses and bigNumbers, Identicon images, etc.
+- **Blockchain-focused:** Some components solve common blockchain-related problems like inputs for ETH addresses and bigNumbers, identicon images, and more.
-- Save time, as you don't have to start from scratch building your safe-app.
+- **Save time:** No need to build all components from scratch.

 ## How to install